-Smart Beta & Factor Investing, Amundi bruno.taillardat@amundi.com

-After decades of sound performance, doubts have been cast on the ability of the equity value strategy to keep delivering in the aftermath of the 2008 Global Financial Crisis.
-Indeed, in a context marked by low yields, sluggish growth and subdued inflation combined with an accelerating digitalization of the economy, value investors have struggled to see the light at the end of the tunnel.
-But what does the future hold?
-In this paper, we investigate potential drivers behind this performance lag, for example macroeconomic and microeconomic determinants, ESG characteristics or credit-borrowed components.
-Working with both European and American data, we find that inflation and tightening credit spread levels are the most supportive factors for value stocks.
-As far as interest rate level is concerned, it prevented value market from clearing its most distressed issuers, also known as "deep value", and thus dampened value performance.
-As a matter of fact, we show that value has not been systematically an investment strategy on heightened default risk.
+Smart Beta & Factor Investing, Amundi bruno.taillardat@amundi.com a positive performance in the aftermath of the 2008 Global Financial Crisis.
+Indeed, in a context dominated by low yields, sluggish growth and subdued inflation combined with an accelerating digitalization of the economy, the performance of value strategies struggled over the past decade.
+In this paper, we investigate potential drivers behind this performance lag, such as macroeconomic and microeconomic determinants, ESG characteristics or credit-borrowed components.
+Based on European and American data, we find that inflation and tightening credit spread levels are the most supportive factors for value stocks.
+As far as interest rates are concerned, their sustained low levels prevented the value stock universe from clearing its most distressed issuers, also known as "deep value", and thus dampened value performance.
+As a matter of fact, we show that value has not been systematically an investment strategy bearing a heightened default risk.
+Our ESG analysis corroborates the "transatlantic divide", the historical gap between the U.S. and Europe on this front, on the ability of the equity value factor to continue to deliver investment strategy bearing a heightened default risk.
 Our ESG analysis corroborates the "transatlantic divide", the historical gap between the U.S. and Europe on this front, and shows that value and growth stocks are not necessarily all brown and green stocks.
 In addition, we demonstrate that the small cap segment has not been the magical cure to value underperformance.
 Finally, we conclude that value is not dead yet, and might even have bright days ahead considering the current improvements in market sentiment, especially if inflation does materialize.
-Nevertheless, we also emphasize that the current value risk factor is different from the one we observed during the golden age of value investing at the beginning of the 2000s, because the new world is not the old world, and trading facilities, easy access to fundamental data, ESG investing and the digitalization of the economy have changed the rules of the game.
+Nevertheless, we also emphasize that the current value risk factor is probably different in nature from the one we observed during the golden age of value investing at the beginning of the 2000s.
+Indeed, trading facilities, ease of access to fundamental data for a large number of investors, ESG investing and the digitalization of the economy may have changed the rules of